 Much of the time, a strange Greek expression reveals a very common Aramaic expression of Palestinian origin.

-6) Specific Identifiable Names and Places in Regards to Jesus' Miracles
+Specific Identifiable Names and Places in Regards to Jesus' Miracles

-Many gospel narratives, including miracle narratives follow what is termed, “a standard form.”
+Many Gospel narratives, including miracle narratives, follow what is termed, “a standard form.”
 These forms are general and tend to avoid specific details about people, places, and times.

-Moreover, many of these details can be checked by individuals within living memory of Jesus, because the people mentioned are known within the community.
+Moreover, many of these details can be checked by individuals within the living memory of Jesus, because the people mentioned are known within the community.

 Furthermore, a spectacular event such as raising the dead or curing blindness or a paralytic would certainly be known and remembered by people in a particular small town or village.